raoumesh627/Umesh-yadav-25327-CA2/README.md

 Challenges:

-1. Picking Random Seats: Making the app pick seats randomly and getting it to work smoothly was tough.
+1. Picking Random Seats: Making the app pick seats randomly and getting it to work smoothly was tough. i watch some video on youtube after long a got success.
-2. Making the App Look Right: Designing the app to match what we wanted was a bit tricky.
+2. it was new to me to make a project and doing it good as i can do and  Making the App Look Right: Designing the app to match what we wanted was a bit tricky.
-3. Using External Stuff: Adding real movie pictures and making sure the font was right was harder than expected.
+3. Using External Stuff: Adding  movie pictures and making sure the font was right was harder than expected.

 Mistakes:

-1. Messy Data Handling: At first, we didn't handle the movie data well, so it caused issues.
-2. Seat Picking Problems: Figuring out how to stop people from picking seats they shouldn't was tricky and took a few tries.
+1. Seat Picking Problems: Figuring out how to stop people from picking seats they shouldn't was tricky and took a few tries.
-3. Not Matching the Design: The app didn't look exactly like what we planned at first.
+2. Not Matching the Design: The app didn't look exactly like what we planned at first.

 What I Learned:
 1. Better Data Handling: We got better at organizing and using the movie info.